hakhakobian/regallery/readme.txt

 * Slideshow view: Display your images beautifully with smooth transitions, customizable settings, and full-screen mode.
 * Cube view: A 3D photo gallery with an interactive, rotating cube design.
 Great for displaying images in a unique way.
 * Carousel view: Show multiple images in a horizontal scroll, perfect for displaying related photos in a compact space.
 Great for highlighting products, portfolios, or collections.
+* Cards view: Each item is placed in a distinct card, making it easy for users to scan through various media at a glance.

 = 7.
 How does the live demo feature work? =